mittelmark/tmdoc/README.md

 - 2025-11-XX: 0.17.0
     - adding support for true HTML comments
     - adding support  for HTML  tags like kbd to  display  menu  entries  and keyboard shortcuts
+    - adding support for `` `include FILENAME` `` in normal text
 - 2025-11-27 version 0.16.7
     - fixing issues with Octave mode and `fig=true`
     - fixing encoding issues if text contains umlauts and other non-latin letters